Stewards of Children

 The typical resources for implementing the program are:

-Facilitator-led training: A Darkness to Light authorized facilitator, DVD player, TV, speakers, a room large enough to accommodate seated participants.
-Online training: computer or tablet, internet connection.
+Facilitator-led training: A Darkness to Light authorized facilitator, USB port or proper Wi-Fi, screen, speakers, a room large enough to accommodate seated participants.
+Online training: Desktop computer or laptop, preferably using Chrome browser (not tablet)

 Manuals and Training